 A SORN is required when a government agency has a system of records as defined above.
 In some instances, the agency may have an existing SORN that covers a collection of systems or programs.

 All SORNs are approved by the agency’s Chief Privacy Officer prior to publication and are sent to OMB and Congress for comment.
 After, they are published in the Federal Register for thirty days to give the public notice and time to comment.
-A program or system may not become operational until the SORN has been published for thirty days.
+A program or system may not become operational until the SORN has been published for 30 days.

 All IRS SORNs published in the Federal Register can be found on the U.S. Department of the Treasury System of Records Notices webpage.
 There is a section labeled “Exemptions claimed for the system” that lists any exemptions to the Privacy Act at the end of each SORN.